LonerHermitNEET/Matthew/Matthew.md

-The goblin stood in front of Matthew, whose face was sure and committed, his breath cycling without pause, and the blade he held thirsty for a syrupy strike.
+To begin, the goblin stood in front of Matthew, whose face was sure and committed, his breath cycling without pause, and the blade he held thirsty for a syrupy strike.

 Even now, Matthew grinned; a vague multifaceted impression of intentions lingering behind his expression—time would not pause for him.

-He would have to guide it himself, his grip fiery in form, the edges twanging endlessly for justification.
-Hidden with him lay thoughts of self-assuredness and the concept of being or becoming the epitome of grace and beauty—a demanding process that needed both external and internal affirmation like two beggars on the streets glancing from side to side.
+He would have to guide it himself, his grip fiery in form, the edges of his blade twanging endlessly for justification.
+Furthermore, hidden with him lay thoughts of self-assuredness and the concept of being or becoming the epitome of grace and beauty—a demanding process that needed both external and internal affirmation like two beggars on the streets glancing from side to side.

-With these thoughts laid out in the open, he raised his blade as if to slash.
+In conclusion, he raised his blade as if to slash.

 ***